 - UDP range: 1025-65535

 WebSockets are recommended, but not required, for Brazen video services.
 Certain metadata, such as the other users' connectivity status, is relayed over a WebSocket connection and is lost when this connection type is blocked.

 All three features work as normal through transparent proxies.
 Proxies which inspect and/or alter traffic may interfere with video and audio capabilities.
-Talk to your Brazen Account Manager and company IT department to determine the best practice.
+Talk to your Brazen Account Manager and organization's IT department to determine the best practice.